Luxeuil Abbey: Modern period

 From the 15th century the institution of non-resident commendatory abbots encouraged the decline of discipline.
 The Emperor Charles V curtailed the power of Luxeuil's abbots.

 In 1634, however, the commendatory abbots ceased, and Luxeuil was joined to the reformed Congregation of St. Vanne.
 From the report of the "Commission des Réguliers", drawn up in 1768, the community appears to have been numerous and flourishing, and discipline well kept.

 French Revolution

 At the French Revolution the monks were dispersed.
 Most of the abbey's site is built over by the modern town, but the fine Gothic church, built in the 14th century, was not destroyed; neither were the cloisters and conventual buildings, which until the "Association Laws" of 1901 were used as a seminary for the diocese of Besançon, and still remain in existence.
-The church itself has for many years served as the parish church of Luxeuil-les-Bains.
+The church itself, now known as the Basilica of St. Pierre (Basilique Saint-Pierre), has for many years served as the parish church of Luxeuil-les-Bains.